 3. It’s A Matter Of Work Ethics And Convenience

-If you’re a professional worker then it’s absolutely mandatory for you to maintain a perfect upkeep for all your tools, so as to cast nice impressions on your clients.
-Coming to the convenience factor, that’s something required regardless of the person’s position.
+If you’re a professional worker, then you must maintain perfect upkeep of all your tools to cast nice impressions on your clients.
+The convenience factor is required regardless of the person’s position.

 4. You’re Ensuring The Durability Of Your Stuff

-Everytime you avoid cleaning your tools and specifically brushes after the usage, you’re only compromising their efficiency and working smoothness.
+Every time you avoid cleaning your tools and specifically brushes after usage, you’re only compromising their efficiency and smoothness.
 In the same way, carrying out proper maintenance and cleaning of your stuff (brushes, of course!) ensures their durability.

 5. It’s Crucial For The Health

-Water based Polyurethane is generally the easiest to clean, as compared to the oil based one and in most of the cases, you don’t really require a lot of stuff either, in order to clean off Polyurethane from your brushes.
+Water-based polyurethane is generally the easiest to clean compared to oil-based polyurethane.
+In most cases, you don’t require a lot of stuff either in order to clean off Polyurethane from your brushes.

 - Running Water